kubernetes/kubernetes/examples/storage/minio-distributed/README.md

 ## Step 1: Create Minio Headless Service

-Headless Service controls the domain within which we create StatefulSets.
+Headless Service controls the domain within which StatefulSets are created.
 The domain managed by this Service takes the form: `$(service name).$(namespace).svc.cluster.local` (where “cluster.local” is the cluster domain), and the pods in this domain take the form: `$(pod-name-{i}).$(service name).$(namespace).svc.cluster.local`.
 This is required to get a DNS resolvable URL for each of the pods created within the Statefulset.

 This is the Headless service description.